 - Cannot be deleted because it’s required for cluster operations.

-systemproject overrides the Project Network Isolation option so that it can communicate with other projects, collect logs, and check health.
+systemproject overrides the project network isolation option so that it can communicate with other projects, collect logs, and check health.

-Exception: Non-administrative users can access projects that they create themselves.
+- Standard users can access projects that they create themselves.